salujamanish/ACS-JS-blog2-samplecode/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsalujamanish%2FACS-JS-blog2-samplecode%2Fmain%2Fdeploy%2Fazuredeploy.json)

 ## Introduction
+Most of the enterprise need to build interactive chat, voice and video solution for web, desktop, or mobile applications.
+In other way we can say we need to have programmable Chat.
+Let’s take a scenario where we have an existing web application in which one user want to start a chat thread with another user/group.

+This repo focus on creating simple chat client using Azure javascript SDKs.

 ## Prerequisites
 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).